Saturday, May 17, 2008

 On the approach to Pasco, which was straight in, I again had to have a giant descent rate because I didn't descend and slow down early enough.
 This airplane is slippery!

 But the landing went really well.
 We went on to Bergstorm Aircraft which is the FBO and flight school at Pasco (which is officially "Tri-cities" airport).
-Bergstorm rents out a
+Bergstorm rents out a Bonanza S35.
+We didn't need any fuel since we had only flown an hour and a half.

 After a nice dinner we headed back to Renton.
 The reports were not encouraging, though Stampede Pass was showing a 1500 ft ceiling.
 The takeoff from Pasco was very nice, the scenery there is very different from the Puget Sound area with a lot more open space and not that many trees.